iatomato/page/about.md

 permalink: /about/
 ---

-This is John's Blogs.
-Theme 'bout Linux and Programming language.
+This is John's Blogs. 'bout Linux and Programming language.

 You can find the source code for the Jekyll new theme at:
 {% include icon-github.html username="jekyll" %} /